varnish/libvmod-tinykvm/docs/glossary.md

 Granularity: megabytes

-* `req_mem_limit_after_reset`
+* `limit_workmem_after_req`

 Request handling operates with 2MB-sized memory banks that are kept after request handling finishes.
 We can force-free memory back to the system by lowering the number of remaining memory banks.
+When doing light-weight resets, the limit is used to conditionally perform a full reset in order to keep working memory below a limit.
+This limit is only active when non-zero and lower than `max_request_memory`.

 Granularity: 2 megabytes